All Episodes

 Did you talk to anybody outside the government?

-Um, about what she thought, and I actually talked to my brother, who's a retired Port Authority police officer who served in uh New York, New Jersey, and who lost um friends and colleagues on 9-11 um in the in the towers, and uh talked to them about what uh was it appropriate to bring it in New York, uh symbolic significance of it, um, the possibility of getting a good and fair detached jury.
+And I actually talked to my brother, who's a retired Port Authority police officer who served in New York, New Jersey, and who lost friends and colleagues on 9-11 in the towers.

-Uh now, ladies and gentlemen, if you if you had any doubt about this, you can now rest assured that Eric Holder is a stranger to the truth.
+Now, ladies and gentlemen, if you had any doubt about this, you can now rest assured that Eric Holder is a stranger to the truth.

 The idea, the very idea that all that happened here was Obama was informed of this decision.